cloudfoundry/cf-mysql-release/docs/persistent_disk.md

   </pre>

   This will delete the reference to the lost disk, and cause BOSH to recreate a fresh disk for this VM on the next deploy.
-- Through the infrastructure interface (e.g., vCenter client or AWS console), power off and delete the VM corresponding to `mysql/0`.
+- Through the infrastructure interface (e.g., vCenter client or AWS console), power off and delete the VM corresponding to `mysql/INDEX`.
 - Use BOSH cloud check to remove reference to the VM.
   <pre class="terminal">
   $ bosh cck
   </pre>
   When prompted, choose `3.
 Delete VM reference (DANGEROUS!)`.
 - Edit the deployment manifest and reduce the number of instances of both cf-mysql-broker and haproxy to 0 (also remove the static ip for haproxy).
-This will prevent new connections from being made to Node 0 after it is recreated but before it joins the cluster.
+This will prevent new connections from being made to the node after it is recreated but before it joins the cluster.
-- Deploy the release to recreate Node 0 and remove the broker and haproxy.
+- Deploy the release to recreate the node and remove the broker and haproxy.
   <pre class="terminal">
   $ bosh deploy
   </pre>